Floorp-Projects/Floorp/tools/lint/docs/create.rst

 * exclude - A list of glob patterns that must not be matched (optional)
 * extensions - A list of file extensions to be considered (optional)
 * setup - A function that sets up external dependencies (optional)
+* support-files - A list of glob patterns matching configuration files (optional)

 In addition to the above, some ``.yml`` files correspond to a single lint rule.
 For these, the following additional keys may be specified: